thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 ```

-#### JBang - Apache Camel gRPC client
+### JBang - Apache Camel gRPC client

-Below code snippet is example of Camel gRPC client that gets the order status the streaming response.
+Code snippet below is an example of Camel gRPC client with JBang that requests the response from the server for status of order which will stream the response.

 ```java
 ///usr/bin/env jbang "$0" "$@" ; exit $?